dina-web-nrm/mediaserver-module/README.md

 This file outlines all configuration steps starting with a base linux OS.
 It calls a bootstrap script which installs all required OS dependencies along with all other required software and makes settings.

+# Handy info

+When you stop developing you have few options on how to close the virtual machine

+## Destroys all the traces of the virtual machine
+vagrant destroy

+## Shutdowns the virtual machine
+vagrant halt

+## Saves the current running state to hd
+vagrant suspend

+Use one of the above.
+When ever you return to developing you just use the command

+vagrant up